Quick Soybean Check-In — and One More Reason to Be Bullish on Corn

 2. When will they take shipment on these purchases?
 Only three cargo ships have been put in route so far to load soybeans at U.S. ports.
 Tensions rising over Taiwan or Venezuela/Colombia, could risk cancellation of these soybean purchases.
 I think this is one of the reasons why the market hasn’t been getting more excited at these overnight flash sales of soybeans to China.
 If they haven’t been physically loaded, they are at risk of cancellation, especially as cheap Brazilian new crop soybeans come online in February.

 Recently, I have been tempering my bullishness in corn.
 I do think the USDA will need to drop yield again on the big January report, but I also think feed demand is pretty over-stated with the lack of cattle imports and corn yield estimates rising recently in a lot of the fringe states.
 Since harvest started, there hasn’t been a rail market out west as that feed demand is being covered by the Kansas, Nebraska, and South Dakota corn producers.
 Last week I heard that a lot of ethanol plants and grain elevators in the Dakotas are running full as they’ve run out of space for this crop, with 15 percent still left to harvest.
 But this week, I’ve turned my corn outlook from just being friendly, back to being bullish.
-On Monday, JCI (a private analyst in China) broke a story that 10 percent of China’s corn crop is damaged from flooding and will need to be blended.
-Then this morning (Friday, November 28), “unknown destinations” which is usually China, randomly bought 273,998 MT ( about 10.70 million bushels) of corn from the U.S.
+Last week, JCI (a private analyst in China) broke a story that 10 percent of China’s corn crop is damaged from flooding and will need to be blended.
+Then this week, “unknown destinations” which is usually China, randomly bought 273,998 MT ( about 10.70 million bushels) of corn from the U.S.

 The USDA currently has very little corn exports penciled in for China and not only does the math work, but the math (price difference between China’s domestic corn prices versus import prices) is growing.
 On the chart below, the orange line is China’s domestic corn price which is rising, and the flat blue line is the price of imported corn.